 The second video covers how executed against different builds to allow for continuous testing, bulk updating test executions / runs, and some basic reporting.

-Organizing Test Cases For Testing Purposes
+Organizing and Executing Test Cases For Testing Purposes

 A test suite is a group of test cases that should be executed together.
 This allows a group of functional and UI tests to be organized to test a specific user story or workflow.
 Not only is it important to group test cases together to ensure that you fully validate a user story, but you often need to ensure that you execute the test cases in the proper order.
 QTM allows users to define an order for the test cases in a test suite so that you can create a logical flow.